 The D’Angelo Law Library welcomes students

-The D’Angelo Law Library would like to take this opportunity to welcome the JD class of 2022 and the LLM class of 2020, along with all of our returning 2Ls and 3Ls!
+The D’Angelo Law Library would like to take this opportunity to welcome the JD class of 2023 and the LLM class of 2021, along with all of our returning 2Ls, 3Ls, and JSDs!
 We hope that all of you will take advantage of our vast resources and knowledgeable staff.
 Please remember that if you ever have any questions about the Library, please ask us!

 1. Reference librarians are here to help.

-Our reference staff is knowledgeable, helpful, and accessible by email, chat, phone, and in person.
+Our reference staff is knowledgeable, helpful, and accessible by email, chat, and online via Zoom.
 Each Bigelow section also has a Reference Librarian assigned to teach legal research sessions over the course of the year.
 You can consider that librarian as your point of contact in the library, although all of our librarians are available to help you.
-We are available seven days a week through email, chat, phone, text, and in person at the Reference Desk.
-See our Hours page for the exact hours.
+We are available seven days a week through our Ask a Law Librarian service.

 2. Start with the Law Library website.